PMP Exam Time Management Tips And TricksPMP Exam Time...

 Building a Time Management Plan That's Personalized for You

-To start with, my recommendation would be to create a time budget using your personal strengths and weaknesses.
+To start with, my recommendation would be to create a Time Management Plan for PMP Exam using your personal strengths and weaknesses.
 After a few practice exams, you will figure out which question types take up the most time for you.

 Mock Tests Under Timed Conditions